Mifflin County Rape Case

 Unsatisfied with the Mifflin County defense lawyer, the client was represented by State College criminal defense lawyer Jason S. Dunkle.
 At trial, the criminal defense lawyer thoroughly cross-examined the accuser regarding her recollection of events and used the transcript of testimony from the prior hearing to impeach the testimony of the accuser.
 He also cross-examined the Mifflin County police officer that handled the investigation regarding the lack of physical evidence to corroborate that any type of sexual activity had occurred, such as a “rape kit” or DNA evidence.

-By emphasizing the changes in testimony of the accuser and the lack of corroborative physical evidence, the State College criminal defense lawyer argued that the accuser was not credible and that the client must be found not guilty.
+By emphasizing the changes in the testimony of the accuser and the lack of corroborative physical evidence, the State College criminal defense lawyer argued that the accuser was not credible and that the client must be found not guilty.
 The Mifflin County jury returned a verdict of not guilty on all counts.